manuelcoca/digital-space/zettelkasten/zk6-software-engineering/zk6-aa6-1-what-really-matters-in-programming-languages.md

 ###### Content

--   Classifying languages as functional or not can be fuzzy
+-   Classifying languages in paradigms can be fuzzy
 -   It's more about the programming languages aesthetics:
     -   elegance
     -   simplicity